hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

   View()
 ```

-We can view the fold changes observed and can see that for Lymph and Pericytes while the fold change appears to be high, the composition levels within each group are on the lower end.
+We can view the fold changes and can see that for Lymph and Pericytes, while the fold change appears to be high, the composition levels within each group are on the lower end.

 ```r
 # Fold change